Hi Diddle Diddle

-Hi Diddle Diddle is a 1943 American comedy film made in directed by Andrew L. Stone and starring Adolphe Menjou, Martha Scott, Dennis O'Keefe, June Havoc, Billie Burke, and Pola Negri.
+Hi Diddle Diddle is a 1943 American comedy film made and directed by Andrew L. Stone and starring Adolphe Menjou, Martha Scott, Dennis O'Keefe, June Havoc, Billie Burke, and Pola Negri.
 The title is a play on the nursery rhyme "Hey Diddle Diddle" and the use of diddle as a word for confidence trick.
 The film features animated portions from Leon Schlesinger's studio with the fast moving screenplay frequently breaking the fourth wall.

 This film is in the public domain.
 It's also known as Diamonds and Crime (American reissue title).

 Leslie Halliwell in the seventh edition, (page 463), of 'Halliwell's Film Guide' says it was "AKA 'Try and Find It' ".

 Plot summary

 Young Janie Prescott is about to be married to her sailor sweetheart, Sonny Phyffe, but the wedding is delayed because the ship hasn't arrived to its dock.
 The wedding ceremony has to be pushed forward, and is combined with a christening ceremony that is to be performed by the same pastor.
 Sonny's ship eventually docks and when he meets his father, small-time swindler Hector, before the wedding, he is given a corsage to pass on to Janie.
 Hector has actually stolen the corsage from his wife (Sonny's stepmother), opera singer Genya Smetana.
 Hector isn't aware of that the corsage has real diamonds in it, and it is a gift from the opera where Genya works.
 Unfortunately the wedding is yet again delayed when it is discovered that Peter Carrington III, Janie's previous suitor, has managed to lose all of Mrs. Prescott's money on bad investments and a roulette table at the 59 Club.
 The family is now broke.
 Sonny then tells Janie he doesn't care about her money and the wedding proceeds as planned, after Sonny agrees to let his father help Mrs. Prescott get her money back.